 The idea is that negative Covid-19 test results can be used to allow to access events where it is not possible to keep distance, such as concerts or sports events.
 In February 2021 uNLock and Fieldlab are using this solution in real events, an important step in creating a safe and open society.

 Prevent fraud and guarantee privacy

 The solution developed makes it possible to link a Covid-19 test result to the identity of a person.
-This person stores this information in a personal data safe on his phone, created by using ReadID for identity verification.
+This person stores this information in a personal data safe on their phone, created by using ReadID for identity verification.
 Subsequently, the test result with linked identity can easily be shown during the access control of the event.
-The digital test result can be validated in real time by the organiser for authenticity using the high-resolution photo obtained from the chip in the identity document through ReadID.
+The digital test result can be validated in real-time by the organiser for authenticity using the high-resolution photo obtained from the chip in the identity document through ReadID.
 With the uNLock solution, the visitor keeps control over his test and ID data and fraud with test results is prevented.